nodejs/node-eps/002-es6-modules.md

   // this in a way mimics:
   //   1. calling ModuleNamespaceCreate(this, exports)
-  //   2. populating the [[Namespace]] field of this Module Record DynamicModule(Object exports);
+  //   2. populating the [[Namespace]] field of this Module Record
+  //
+  // see JS implementation below for approximate behavior DynamicModule(Object exports);
 }